open-ephys/onix-docs/source/Hardware Guide/PCIe Controller/programming-with-jtag.rst

 #.
 Open the Device Manager from the Windows Search Bar and you
    should see a RIFFA in there.

 #.
-After this, you will be able to quickly upgrade your PCIe Host over PCIe by
+After this, you will be able to quickly upgrade your PCIe Controller over PCIe by
-   following the steps on the **pcie_host_gateware_drivers** page.
+   following the steps on the **pcie_controller_gateware_drivers** page.